Langstone, Newport: Development

 The original village was a small linear settlement along the A48 (Chepstow Road) and its offshoot, Tregarn Road.
 Since the 1990s, many have moved to the area because of its appeal as being rural, but also minutes away from the M4 motorway.
-This population influx in the '90s resulted in the construction of a large housing development at the bottom of Cat's Ash Road, together with developments of housing estates, big and small, along Tregarn Road and Magor Road.
+This population influx resulted in the construction of a large housing development at the bottom of Catsash Road, together with developments of housing estates, big and small, along Tregarn Road and Magor Road.

 The community contains the hamlets of Llanbedr, Llandevaud and Llanmartin as well as Langstone itself.